snawarhussain/CodingBlog/_posts/python/2021-08-10-DataLoading-in-TensorFlow-2.md

     _________________________________________________________________

-# Compiling and traing the model for 20 epoch
+# Compiling and traing the model for 20 epochs
 on each epoch the dataset will return a batch of 6 shuffled images along with their labels. for a total of 4 step.
 `4*6 = 24(total images in train_set)`